ec500-software-engineering/case-study-leonshen95/README.md

-# Case-study: TensorFlow (by Leyang Shen) Updated 4.3 working on architecture and demo...
+# Case-study: TensorFlow (by Leyang Shen) Updated 4.3 working on defect and demo...
 ## Technology and Platform used for development:
 ### 1. Language:
 - Tensorflow itself is a deep learning engine open sourced by Google.
 It was built with the C++ programming language.
 But in developing applications for this AI engine, coders can use either C++ or Python, the most popular language among deep learning researchers.
 The hope, however, is that outsiders will expand the tool to other languages, including Google Go, Java, and perhaps even Javascript, so that coders have more ways of building apps.
 In my opinion, I would choose to use Python for Tensorflow if starting today.
 Becuase Python is more acceptable and popular and much easier to comprehend nowadays.
 As Python is covered in most technology fields, I think it would also be easier to integrate different development tools if Tensorflow was built in Python.